 Dr. Nigel Rogasch completed a Bachelor of Science (Hons) in neurophysiology at the University of Adelaide in 2007 and a PhD in neuroscience at Monash University in 2014.
-He currently holds an NHMRC early career fellowship and leads the Brain Stimulation Research Stream within the Brain and Mental Health Laboratory.
+He currently holds an NHMRC early career fellowship and leads the Brain Stimulation Research Stream within the Brain and Mental Health Research Hub.

 Nigel’s research focuses on using combined brain stimulation and neuroimaging methods to investigate brain structure and function.
 He is particularly interested in the neural mechanisms of underlying cognition (working memory), and the pathophysiology of severe mental illnesses (schizophrenia).
 He specialises in combined transcranial magnetic stimulation (TMS) and electroencephalography (EEG), having written and released TESA, a comprehensive open-source toolbox for TMS-EEG analysis available in EEGLAB.